 - Output results to tables, files, or downstream pipelines.

 You can iterate on your pipeline by giving follow-up prompts, such as “Add a margin column” or “Filter for US customers only.”
-As long as you’re in the same session, Maia understands the current state and will update your pipeline.
+As long as you’re in the same session, understand the current state and will update your pipeline.

 Example prompts